Saqqawists: History

 Habibullāh Kalakāni began resistance against the government of Amanullah Khan in 1924, after he deserted from the Royal Afghan Army, which at the time was fighting against the Khost rebellion.
 Kalakani began a life of banditry, since he considered the occupations common among the Kuhdamanis, like viticulture and selling firewood, to be beneath him, reasoning that these could hardly ever provide wheat bread for his table.
 Instead, he began to rob caravans and nearby villages.
 He was joined by Sayyid Husayn and Malik Muhsin, as well as others, totaling 24 in all.
 For three years, they lived in mountain caves, venturing out during the day to rob and hiding out at night, all the time fearful of government retaliation.
 Sometime later, Kalakani fled to Peshawar where he was a tea seller and a petty thief.

 In November 1928, while a Shinwari revolt was occurring in Jalalabad, the Saqqawists besieged Jabal al-Siraj, beginning the Afghan Civil War.
 On 17 January, they took Kabul, beginning what is known as the "Saqqawist period".
 In October 1929, a series of intense battles succeeded at forcing Kalakani to retreat into Kabul, and subsequently into the Arg.
-On 13 October 1929, the Arg was captured by forces loyal to Mohammed Nādir Khān, ending the Saqqawist period.
-During the reign of Nadir, the Saqqawists attempted another uprising, the Kuhistan rebellion, which was crushed within a week.
+On 13 October 1929, the Arg was captured by forces loyal to Mohammad Nādir Khān, ending the Saqqawist period.
+During the subsequent reign of Nadir, the Saqqawists attempted another uprising, the Kuhistan rebellion, which was crushed within a week.
 The last Saqqawist holdout, Herat, fell to the Afghan government in 1931.